 I once had to create a personal Mission Statement at a work-related retreat.
-I struggled with a catchy one-liner that could describe me in a nutshell as well as invoke some sort of inner power that I could draw upon each time I heard it.
+I struggled with a catchy one-liner that could describe me in a nutshell and invoke some inner power I could draw upon each time I heard it.
 My coworkers were kind enough to create one for me – in fact, they all agreed pretty much instantly on what it would be:

 “To create and communicate passion.”

-It wasn’t long after that retreat that I started to for a living full time, first creating my copywriting company NetWriter, then branching into more freelance writing work.
+It wasn’t long after that retreat I started writing for a living full time, first creating my copywriting company NetWriter, then branching into more freelance writing work.
 Now my work has evolved into courses and programs that help people find their Bonny Adventure, their beautiful, perfect path.

 I didn’t find the path an easy one however; after graduating from high school I floated from school to job to nothing repeatedly, still struggling with my mother’s death (and eventually my father and last living grandparent as well).
 It took getting fired for the first time for me to find writing again, and only because I ‘couldn’t do anything else’, according to a good friend of mine at the time.

 Since then I’ve built up a cachet of articles and blog posts on a variety of eclectic topics, but two stand out: dating and coaching.
-Through the process I’ve learned I’m quite prolific, and have yet to have a bout of writers block (although occasionally I struggle with finding ‘flow’).
-I’ve also learned that I tend to use too many commas, choose language that might alienate or otherwise puzzle my readers depending on my audience, and love, love, LOVE seeing my name in print.
+Through the process I’ve learned I’m prolific and have yet to have a bout of writers’ block (although occasionally I struggle with finding ‘flow’).
+I’ve also learned that I use too many commas, choose language that might alienate or otherwise puzzle my readers depending on my audience, and love, love, LOVE seeing my name in print.

 Addendum: I reunited with Ms. Clarke at a CBC Radio reading in Vancouver, BC, Canada for Grownups Read Things They Wrote as Kids.
 My introduction was tongue-in-cheek and a bit silly; everyone before and after me had things to share that made us laugh.
 Mine, however, was that poem that Ms. Clarke ran from the room with.

-As I got up to speak at the podium, I started to shake.
+I shook as I got up to speak at the podium.
 I had to breathe and calm down before speaking.
 I shared a brief version of the poem’s history, honored Ms. Clarke, and then read it to a hushed crowd.
 At one point, I heard someone in the audience crying.